Junpei-Nakasone/cobra-simple-cli-tool/README.md

-# My CLI Tool
+# Cobra Simple CLI

-My CLI Tool is a simple command-line interface (CLI) application built with Go and the Cobra library.
+Cobra Simple CLI is a simple command-line interface (CLI) application built with Go and the Cobra library.

 ## Features